NormanDunbar/SuperBASIC-Manual/sphinx/source/E/ex.rst

 This command forces the given file (which must be an executable program) to be executed and control is then generally returned to the calling program to enable the new job to multitask alongside the calling program.
-Similar parameters as for EW can be passed to the job.
+Similar parameters as for :ref:`ew` can be passed to the job.

-Use EW if the program cannot multitask for some reason or if you do not want it to.
+Use :ref:`ew` if the program cannot multitask for some reason or if you do not want it to, for example, because you want to see any error messages returned by the executable task.
+EX doesn't report them, it cannot as the executable task may still be running when EX returns to the command prompt.

 **Example 1**